opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

   "active_shards_percent_as_number" : 100.0
 }
 ```
-You now have a local cluster running!
+Now, you have a local cluster running!
 You can connect to this and run the workload for the next step.

 ### Running the workload